-Six months ago, Agari rolled out a brand new vision—a vision focused on the idea of trusting your inbox with the Agari Secure Email Cloud.
-Combined with announcements about our new Agari Incident Response product and the newly formed Agari Cyber Intelligence Division, this vision provided an opportunity for us to reshape our thinking around email security.
+Six months ago, Agari rolled out a brand new vision—a vision focused on the idea of trusting your inbox with the Secure Email Cloud.
+Combined with announcements about our new Agari Phishing Response product and the newly formed Agari Cyber Intelligence Division, this vision provided an opportunity for us to reshape our thinking around email security.

 Every single day since we shared that vision with the world, I’ve been determined to help it expand its presence.
 You’ve seen it across Agari, in our booths at industry events, throughout our website, and even on this blog.
 It has been present across social media and in our conversations with customers.

 There has been no denying that Agari is on a mission to protect digital communications so that humanity can persevere over evil.
 Last week we took it to a higher level with Trust 2019, the Next-Generation Email Security Conference for Agari Customers.

 Leading information security leaders, cybersecurity analysts, and email security practitioners gathered last week in Napa, California to meet one another, speak with the Agari leadership team, and learn about next-generation email security to see what it could do for their organizations.